rybodiddly/Archaeology-Application-Work-Experience-Uploader/README.md

 __Progam Flow:__

 `-we` uploads all rows of experience in the csv into the Practical Work Experience section while omiting Supervisor and Artifact Management Columns.
+Rows containing Supervisor and Artifact Management will still be uploaded as Practical Experience.

 `-s ` only uploads rows containing of Supervisor Experience to the Supervisor Experience section